 Have you wondered why you didn’t get hired even though you were perfect for the job?

-Join career expert, motivator, and award-winning author Andrew LaCivita as he discusses the number 1 reason you did not get hired in the podcast episode above!
+Join career expert, motivator, and award-winning author Andrew LaCivita as he discusses the number 1 reason you did not get hired!

 Most people think they get hired because of their qualifications.
 In doing so, they expend so much energy in the interview focusing on their experience before they know which parts of their experience and qualifications the employer is most interested in.
 At this point, you must be thinking whaaaaaa?